wp-plugins/just-writing/readme.txt

 	* Switching between the edit page and writing mode, unlike the old DFWM, requires a full page load.
 	* There are a few hard coded pieces around, so there may be some weird effects with non-english languages.
+	* The meta edit button cannot be disabled at this time.
+	* Closing and re-arranging postboxes in the meta area are not saved between sessions.

 = License =